 Deploying the modified dialogue technology with an existing web framework proved to not be an insurmountable issue, with much credit due to hardware independent Python code.
 However, it was found that the Virtual Private Server had stability issues handling multiple clients with multiple dialog models running simultaneously.
-In the past, each user’s devices required a substantial amount of software installed on them, but then the dialog model processing was distributed on those comparatively powerful devices.
+In the past, each user’s devices required a substantial amount of software installed on them, but consequently the dialog model processing was distributed on onto comparatively powerful devices.
 To mitigate the server load after the unstable first deployment, it was thought that separating the dialog model from the web backend into two separate servers would provide a coarse distribution of load cycles.

 However, after investigation to the server usage, it was found that loading the dialog models and Node backend was very RAM size dependent but not very CPU dependent; Unity3D required many of the CPU cycles on the laptops.
 Therefore, for the prototype, Solid State Drive (SSD) space was virtualized into RAM using a Swap file to stabilize the system.
-In theory, this should’ve caused erratic response times to clients.
-However, the swap file was quickly able to optimize itself for efficiency and worked extremely effectively for this usage.
+In theory, it was expected that this would cause erratic response times to clients.
+However, the swap file was swiftly able to optimize itself for efficiency and worked effectively for this usage.
 In addition, as a fallback, the server was wrapped into a very large Docker file.
 This allows for automated parallel deployment of multiple servers with identical configurations behind load balancers if required.
 This scalability would prove to be successful had more users needed to query MentorPal.
 With this, it was found that resources can be intelligently managed to still provide quality interactive experiences to many users inexpensively.

-The inherent ability of the web enabled interface to be available anywhere already proved to be beneficial.
-When demonstrating the product, mentors could be instantaneously viewed and they could interact with other users on their own devices anywhere.
-However, the variation in possible clients that users may have also proved to be a challenge, especially since the requirements of an interactive tutoring system is quite demanding on devices.
-First, users could be using various input devices such as mouse, touchpad, or touch-screen.
-Some proprietary input methods seemed appealing to certain scenarios; however, interfaces were reduced to simple scrollbars to support all users.
+The inherent ability of the web enabled interface to be available anywhere instantly proved to be beneficial.
+When demonstrating the product, mentors could be instantaneously viewed and interacted with on the user’s own devices anywhere.
+However, the variation in clients that users could possibly have also proved to be a challenge, especially since the requirements of an interactive tutoring system is quite demanding on devices.
+Users could be using various input devices such as mouse, touchpad, or touch-screen so interfaces were reduced from proprietary advanced interfaces to universal simple scrollbars to support all users.
 In addition, portrait mobile browsers required a new interface entirely.
-The videos had to be cropped to fill a larger part of the screen.
-The closed captioning system was edited to become useful on mobile versions while still being economical to create by transforming existing IBM Watson transcripts used in training the dialog models.
-The buttons were made larger to allow for easy access by client’s mobile devices.
+Importantly, the videos had to be cropped to fill a larger part of the screen and the closed captioning system had to be edited to become useful on mobile versions while still being economical to recreate from the existing IBM Watson dialogs.
+Through this adaptation, MentorPal’s interface could adapt to any internet connected device.

-In addition, to minimize potential issues on various browsers and operating systems, plug-ins such as Java or Flash were completely avoided and instead HTML5, native JavaScript and jQuery was implemented.
+In addition, to minimize potential issues on various browsers and operating systems, plug-ins such as Java or Flash were completely avoided and instead HTML5, native JavaScript and jQuery were implemented.
 However, some compatibility errors still did surface, especially from the Edge browser and iPhones.
 To find many of these errors, prototype frontends were released at weekly meetings where other researchers could visit the website and provide feedback on usability.
 This proved to be a very effective technique to aid in finding various client-side errors that would surface from range of interfaces.
 In the end, it was found that engaging mentoring experiences could be created for a variety of different clients using the lowest common denominator: HTML5.